 The PAGEWIDTH option specifies the maximum number of characters5 that may appear on a single line of the output listing.
 This number depends on the page form and the printer model.

-The default page width is 128 characters.
+The default page width is 128 characters, with the minimum and maximum page widths allowed being 120 and 210 characters, respectively.